 Miguel originally studied Economics at UCSB but recently transferred into SJSU from De Anza College to pursure the field of AIS.
 Through an internship at State Farm, Miguel achieved certifications to transact home, auto, life, and general liability insurance contracts on behalf of his agent.
 This opportunity refined his skills in accuracy, accountability, and confidentiality.
 When beginning his journey at SJSU, Miguel knew he would aim towards a career in cyber security or internal controls, so he felt ISACA was the perfect fit.
 He believes the best thing about being in ISACA is having the support from other AIS or Accounting majors whether it is in recruiting, help in class, or simply being there for advice.
 Miguel keeps himself busy by coaching high school wrestling, and working on campus as a Conversation Partner Assistant.
-He has recently accepted a summer internship at EY in the Risk Advisory program.
+He has recently accepted a full time offer at EY in the Risk Advisory program.
 In the future he plans to get his CPA and advance to achieving the CISA after that.
-When it comes to free time, Miguel enjoys exercising, spending the day with friends watching movies and playing video games, and ocassionally participates in day-trading stocks.
+When it comes to free time, Miguel enjoys exercising, spending the day with friends watching movies and playing video games, and occasionally participates in day-trading stocks.

 As a fellow AIS major with a minor in Communications, Jerome discovered the world of accounting after taking a class during high school.
 Jerome attended a meeting hosted by ISACA, he had learned of the great opportunities that came with being in AIS.
 ISACA helped Jerome reassure that he made the right choice and subsequently joined ISACA in the spring of 2016.
 ISACA gave Jerome exposure to many different firms, valuable advice during meetings, as well as opportunities to meet many great and interesting people in the process.
-After ISACA helped Jerome realize his potential as a professional, he feels the need to give back by becoming Vice President of Internal Affairs, informing current and potential members of the great things ISACA has to offer while generating exposure for the organization.
+After ISACA helped Jerome realize his potential as a professional, he feels the need to give back by becoming President, informing current and potential members of the great things ISACA has to offer while generating exposure for the organization.
 Jerome has been awarded Deans scholar for three consecutive years and is on track for a third year.
 He plans on meeting the 150-unit requirement to become CPA certified, and becoming CISA certified in the future.
 Jerome likes learning a few foreign languages on the side, which has come in handy on multiple occasions and may become a valuable asset in his future endeavors.